Winslow Briggs

 Winslow Russell Briggs (April 29, 1928 – February 11, 2019) was an American plant biologist who introduced techniques from molecular biology to the field of plant biology.

 Briggs was an international leader in molecular biological research on plant sensing, in particular how plants respond to light for growth and development and the understanding of both red and blue-light photoreceptor systems in plants.

 His work has made substantial contributions to plant science, agriculture and ecology.

 Briggs served as President of the American Institute of Biological Sciences in 1981.
-He was the editor of the Annual Review of Plant Physiology and Plant Molecular Biology (later the Annual Review of Plant Biology) from 1973–1993.
+He was the editor of the Annual Review of Plant Physiology and Plant Molecular Biology (later the Annual Review of Plant Biology) from 1973 to 1993.

 Education

 Briggs graduated from Harvard University with a Bachelor of Arts in 1951, a Master of Arts in 1952, and a Doctor of Philosophy in 1956.

 Career

-Between 1955 and 1967, Briggs was an instructor in the Department of Biological Sciences at the Stanford University and successively became an assistant professor in 1957.
+Between 1955 and 1967, Briggs was an instructor in the Department of Biological Sciences at Stanford University and successively became an assistant professor in 1957.
 In 1962 he was promoted to associate professor and became a professor in 1966.
 In 1967 he moved to Harvard University as a professor in the Department of Biology.